deepjavalibrary/djl-serving/serving/docs/management_api.md

 * min_worker - the minimum number of worker processes.
 The default value is `1`.
 * max_worker - the maximum number of worker processes.
 The default is the same as the setting for `min_worker`.
+* synchronous - if the creation of worker is synchronous.
+The default value is true.

 Use the Scale Worker API to dynamically adjust the number of workers to better serve different inference request loads.